 - There may be more fees and more material needed to construct a new unit, potentially making it a more costly option.

 Building an ADU Above Your Garage

 It can be challenging to bring a space to full compliance with the building code.
 (Ex: wall thickness may differ from garage to habitable space, insulation of concrete floors, adding an emergency egress (escape) from the sleeping area).
 The ADU will also need a fire resistant wall.
 There may be additional costs for bringing water/sewer pipes, electricity, and heat to the unit if it is detached from the main house.

-The property will need to maintain required onsite (off-street) parking spaces (typically 2 for the main house + 1 for the ADU).
+The property will need to maintain required onsite (off-street) parking spaces (typically 2 spaces).
 The driveway or other paved area may work for some, but if the garage is the only onsite parking, it could be a challenge to provide parking elsewhere onsite.

 Converting Part of Your Home into an ADU